jamesjsewell/webpack_setup/README.md

 # webpack_setup
 setup that includes a build tool and a dev server.
 Has HMR or hot module replacement while coding so you don't have to refresh the browser when you make a change to your code.
-Processes the sass you write into minified css, and uses postcss which does auto-prefixing so you don't have to bother with typing prefixes for cross browser support.
+Processes the sass you write into minified css, and uses postcss(nextcss, nanocss) which does auto-prefixing so you don't have to bother with typing prefixes for cross browser support. creates source maps for your production code, for the css/js minified files, that way you can accurately debug your app in production.

 * npm install
 * npm run start, starts the dev server and opens your app in a new browser tab